iskandarreza/job-application-helper/README.md

 * React frontend serving data using Material UI X DataGrid
 * Express server backend serving data from MongoDB Atlas Cloud and Google Apps Script API
 * Puppeteer script to collect publicly viewable data from Indeed and/or LinkedIn completed
+* ChatGPT for summarizing and formatting the data completed